 - Egg + egg yolk: I like to use a combination of an egg and an egg yolk in many of my cookie recipes.
 The extra yolk helps to make the cookies chewier.

-- Flour: Be sure to properly measure the flour to avoid heavy, dry cookies that don’t spread.
+- Flour: Be sure to properly measure the flour.
+Too much flour can result in heavy, dry cookies that don’t spread.
+You can click on “metric” just above the recipe for the weights.

 - Oats: Regular, not thick-cut, rolled oats work well in this recipe.